allegient-labs/bootcamp-refactoring/README.md

 We'll fix the single responsibility violation first...

-1. Change `GildedRose` so that the constructor takes an `Item` instance.
-You will no longer need the `name` attribute
+1. Change `GildedRose` so that the constructor takes an `Item` instance
 2. Make a new class `GildedRoseFactory`
 3. Move the `forName` method from `GildedRose` to `GildedRoseFactory`.
 Change it's signature to `public static GildedRose forName(String name)`
 4. Change `GildedRoseTest` to use the factory rather than instantiating a `GildedRose` directly